bytecodealliance/component-docs/component-model/src/design/wit.md

 ### Type aliases

 You can define a new type alias using `type ... = ...`.
-This can be useful for giving shorter or more meaningful names to types:
+Type aliases are useful for giving shorter or more meaningful names to types:

 ```wit
 type buffer = list<u8>;